fadedlamp42/messy-endtoend-ml/README.md

 # messy-endtoend-ml
+## DEPRECIATED: I consider this repo archived and will not commit actively anymore.
 First shot at implementing machine learning from scratch.
 This means writing everything from the data loading to implementing whichever algorithm(s) I choose.

 This project also serves as a way to really get comfortable using git as that seems long overdo.